notes toward an individualist form of government

 current powers

-More important than voting is jury nullification of unjust laws.
-But this has been suppressed by centralized courts.
+A more important power of citizens than voting is jury nullification of unjust laws.
+But it has been suppressed by centralized courts.

-Far more important is the prosecution of suits in court.
+Most important is the prosecution of suits in court.
 Common people can do this without lawyers.
-Dr Frederick Graves has proven this with his law course, jurisdictionary.
-This knowledge and skill is useful both before and after the emergence of an individualist government.
+Dr Frederick Graves and his 100k students have proven this with his law course, Jurisdictionary.
+It takes only 6-8 hours (!) of study.

 tragedy

-American individualism never had a party or form of government to match it.
-The Founders assumed a state meant a centralized state.
-This meant representation, voting, and controversy.
-This lead to secrecy, corruption, injustice, salvation, and reform.
-It is all a pointless drama in which everyone is dragged along in everyone else’s demands and sacrifices.
-It is the primary racket: traumatize people into powerlessness, then offer them protection.
+Centralization means representation, voting, and controversy.
+This leads to secrecy, corruption, injustice, salvation, and reform.
+It all makes a pointless drama in which everyone is dragged along in everyone else’s demands and sacrifices.
+It is the primary racket of civilization: traumatize people into powerlessness, then offer them protection.
 Surrender power, bargain for some of it back.

 What can individualists do against, for example, a polluter?
 Complain privately and offer help to fix it.
-Point out the problem publicly.
+Then point out the problem publicly.
 Set a deadline.
 Boycott.
 Sue.

-Anyone who is not an individualist is a criminal or sympathizer.
+Anyone who is not an individualist—a believer in the rights of man—is a criminal sympathizer.
 As Gandhi said, “Non-cooperation with evil is as much of a duty as cooperation with good.”

 security vs safety

-A principal way the centralized state takes over everything is by conflating safety with security.
+A principal way the centralized state has taken over everything is by conflating security with safety.
 Security—preparations to stop crime—is the normal purpose of government.
-Safety is a problem of engineering and commerce, to be handled by industry associations, private testing labs, and insurers.
+Safety—care in avoiding mechanical injury—is everyone’s responsibility all the time.

 The US government took over the responsibility for safety with its alphabet agencies.
 It pretends to remove risk and danger from life, an impossibility.
-With the corona hoax, it practiced siezing total power over the minutest movements of everyone on the planet—for their own safety.
+With the corona hoax, it siezed total power over the minutest movements of everyone on the planet—for their own safety.
+Many more suffered and died from the controls than the disease (whatever it really was).

-Also, by viewing everything as a militarily strategic resource, the security agencies assumed power over all aspects of life.
-The legislature extended massive financial support and legal protections to certain industries as part of ensuring security.
+Also, by viewing everything directly or indirectly as a matter of national security, the centralized state assumed power over all aspects of life.
+The legislature extended massive financial support and legal protections to certain industries and companies as part of ensuring this pseudo-security (eg, too-big-to-fail companies, the Invention Secrecy Act).

-In the distributed state, responsibility for personal safety will be returned to the hands of individuals.
-Those so inept that they can’t survive in the sandbox of industrial culture will continue eliminating themselves from the gene pool, as they do everyday in droves anyway.
-Just read a table on all causes of death.
+In the distributed state, responsibility for personal safety is in the hands of individuals.
+Those so inept that they can’t survive in the padded, safety-netted sandbox of industrial culture will continue eliminating themselves from the gene pool, as they do everyday in droves anyway.
+See a list of all causes of death.
+It’s absurd.
+The dangers inherent in nature do not constitute crimes, so the state has no legitimate concern with them.

 Here are the history and workings of a distributed state.

 - An ancient cataclysm destroyed nearly everything, including natural human society.
+Some places got hit worse than others.
 Most survivors were rendered helpless.
 The hero and psychopath emerged to protect and control people.
-Civilization arose apparently to control the controllers, but really to distribute the shock of cataclysm.
-Civilization thus maximizes the number and quality of people who are trying to figure out what the hell happened and what to do about it.
+Civilization arose to minimize the resulting chaos, to distribute the shock of cataclysm, to maximize the number and quality of people who would try to figure out what the hell happened and what to do about it.
+Indigenous lifeways arose in less affected areas as less chaotic adaptations.

-- Meanwhile, millennia of delegating our authority to centralized states have totally debased us.
-We surrendered what power we had left.
+- Millennia of delegating our authority to centralized states have totally debased us.
+We surrendered what power we had left after the disaster.
 It was too little to manage our own affairs with.
 Our responsibility was delegated with it.
 We became soft.
 Our representatives have held a legal monopoly on the use of force within our territories.
 We were punished for defending ourselves.

 - An individualist party defines universal yet non-binding precepts of law and government.
 Definitions are short and simple enough for children to understand and use.
 Precepts are based on natural or inherent rights of individuals to life, liberty, property: the body, motility, and possessions, and how they are violated (descriptions of basic crimes).
 Everyone knows them.
 No one likes being assaulted, captured, or robbed.